OSGeo/PROJ/docs/source/install.rst

 Compilation and installation from source code
 ################################################################################

-The classical way of installing PROJ is via the source code distribution.
+The classic way of installing PROJ is via the source code distribution.
 The most recent version is available from the :ref:`download page<current_release>`.

 You will need that and at least the standard *proj-datumgrid* package for a